jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-1-getting-started.md

 For the first repo, it doesn't really matter what you call it - you can call it your destined domain name, or `blog-source`, or `dogs-are-great`.
 It's the second one which you will need to think about, where it must be `<YOUR_USERNAME>.github.io` - which will ultimately be made available at `https://<YOUR_USERNAME>.github.io`.

 Create two [empty Github repos now](https://github.com/new), then clone both to your environment.
+If you don't have git available in your terminal, check out [this guide](https://help.github.com/en/github/getting-started-with-github/set-up-git) to get set up.
 ```bash
 mkdir ~/projects
 cd projects